United States Triumphal Arch: Development

-On October 15, 2025, Trump showed reporters in the Oval Office a model sitting on his desk of a proposed arch he wished to build.
-CBS reporter Ed O'Keefe asked him "Who is it for?"
-Trump replied, "Me.
-It's going to be beautiful."
-O'Keefe then asked if it would be called "The Arc de Trump?", a nickname that was immediately adopted by the media.
+On October 15, 2025, Trump showed reporters in the Oval Office a model sitting on his desk of a proposed arch that he wished to build.
+CBS reporter Ed O'Keefe asked him: "Who is it for?"
+Trump replied: "Me."
+He continued, "It's going to be beautiful."
+O'Keefe asked if it would be called "The Arc de Trump."
+The New Yorker later wrote that there is "as always with Trump, a great deal of defiance and sheer Rodney Dangerfield-style obnoxiousness implicit in the plan.
+It is an act of mischief as much as of monument-making."

-Later that evening, guests were shown three differently scaled models of the arch at a dinner in the White House's East Room for donors to the ballroom expansion to the White House, the largest of which would reportedly dwarf the iconic structures closest to it, including the Lincoln Memorial.
-The large arch, which Anastasia Tsioulcas, writing for NPR, said was evocative of the neoclassical style favored by George Washington and Thomas Jefferson, would be surmounted by two eagles and a golden winged figure, which was described by Trump as representing Lady Liberty.
+Later that evening, guests were shown three differently scaled models of the arch at a dinner in the White House's East Room for donors to the ballroom expansion.
+The largest version would reportedly dwarf the iconic structures closest to it, including the Lincoln Memorial.

+The large arch, which Anastasia Tsioulcas, writing for NPR, said was evocative of the neoclassical style favored by George Washington and Thomas Jefferson, would be surmounted by two eagles and a golden winged figure variously described as an angel or a suggestion of Victory.
+Trump said it represented Lady Liberty.

-During the aformentioned dinner, Trump stated construction of the arch would be completed in time for the 250th anniversary of the United States.
-He also said that it was "fully financed", and that some of the funds left over from the ballroom project would be used to fund the arch.
+The arch would celebrate the 250th anniversary of the United States, and Trump said that construction of the arch would be completed in time for the anniversary.
+He said that it was "fully financed", and that some of the funds left over from the ballroom project would be used to fund the arch.

+On December 16, 2025, Trump announced that Vince Haley was to be in charge of the project.
+On December 31, 2025, Trump said construction of the arch would start within two months.
+Nicolas Leo Charbonneau has been retained as the architect for the project.